 Since 1992, Delaware Riverkeeper Network’s Water Watch mobilizes a committed network of citizens to make a difference for their local streams and communities.
 Water Watchers are “on-the-ground” trained investigators for the Delaware River and its tributary streams.
 Equipped with skills, tools, and persistent vigilance, Delaware Riverkeeper Network Water Watch detects pollution and helps diagnose the health of our expansive living River when no one else is watching.
 Working together with communities, agencies, and universities, using sound science to gather information, and capitalizing on the dedication of our staff and trained volunteers, Water Watch gathers the information necessary that helps build a strong science foundation for effective pollution detection and control, advocacy, and on-the-ground actions that lead to clean streams, healthy communities, and thriving natural areas.

-With a diverse watershed spanning four states and a multitude of living habitats, and with numerous historic and emerging threats to the River, DRN’s Water Watch has grown into a multi-faceted monitoring program that selects appropriate methods from an assorted set of tools and protocols to best fit the unique needs of the River.
+With a diverse watershed spanning four states and a multitude of living habitats, and with numerous historic and emerging threats to the River, DRN’s Water Watch is a multi-faceted monitoring program that selects appropriate methods from an assorted set of tools and protocols to best fit the unique needs of the River.
 From counting the populations of important wildlife like the ancient horseshoe crabs of the Delaware Bay, to assessing the smallest headwater streams to document abuse by adjacent landowners, assessing the headwaters with baseline monitoring to thwart gas drilling, or monitoring polluted runoff from urban land during storm events, DRN Water Watchers are out there!

 Even if you are not a trained Water Watcher, your family and your community can do tremendous good for the watershed you live, work, commute, and play in every day.
 Just by being vigilant!
 If you see suspicious activity or suspect pollution on the land or in the water, document the exact location and activity with dated photos (smart phones are a monitors best friend) and report the problem to the appropriate agency and the Delaware Riverkeeper Network pollution hotline number.
 Save our hotline number and local agency numbers in your cell phone so their handy when you need it!

 Want to get started to assess a local stream in your community?
-You can start by getting familiar with your local stream byperforming a stream walk visual assessment.
+You can start by getting familiar with your local stream by performing a stream walk visual assessment.
 Send your data and photos to Delaware Riverkeeper Network’s Water Watch.
 Remember, you are often the only eyes and ears for your local stream so your observations are critical.
 Follow the link below for more details.

 Below a sampling of resources that our Water Watch program uses to collect important data.